-- Training material for Specials has been reviewed with L&D and implemented - Training material for new recruits has been reviewed with L&D and implemented - Training material for Staff has been reviewed with L&D and implemented and live by the end of October 2019.
-On track.

-- The first COHORT of new recruits will be attending the EPAC for an input on the 22.11.19.
+- Training material for Specials has been reviewed with L&D and implemented - Training material for new recruits has been reviewed with L&D and implemented - Training material for Staff has been reviewed with L&D and implemented - The first COHORT of new recruits will be attending the EPAC for an input on the 22.11.19.
 This was cancelled by L&D. Next COHORT is expected in the New Year.
 Information booklet has been produced by the Evidential Property Team Leader and will be handed out to all new starters. - The new learning portal is now live.
-So far the communications approach has been via latest news and L&D during the previously mentioned training inputs. - Evidential Property Guidance Portal in situ and available to all personnel through the Force Intranet to provide advice on policy and procedure. http://hq95t029/adw/emrnl&d/learning_portal/assets/evidential_property/index.html
+So far the communications approach has been via latest news and L&D during the previously mentioned training inputs.

+Evidential Property Guidance Portal in situ and available to all personnel through the Force Intranet to provide advice on policy and procedure. http://hg95t029/adw/emrnl&d/learning portal/assets/evidential_property/index.html